google-research-datasets/xsum_hallucination_annotations/README.md

 worker_id: 'wid_0', 'wid_1', 'wid_2'
 ```

+## License

+This dataset is released under the Creative Commons Attribution 4.0 International ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode)).

 ## Contact us

 If you have a technical question regarding the dataset or publication, please